widdowquinn/pyani/docs/licensing.rst

 The MIT License
 ---------------

-Copyright (c) 2014-2018 The James Hutton Institute
+Copyright (c) 2014-2019 The James Hutton Institute Copyright (c) 2019 The Univeristy of Strathclyde

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the